Flavia-MV/parallel-news-aggregator/README.md

 ### `RssNewsSource`

-Fetches articles from a real RSS feed using the Rome RSS/Atom library.
+Fetches articles from real RSS feeds using the Rome RSS/Atom library.

 The RSS entries are converted into the common `Article` model, allowing RSS sources and local sources to be processed by the same aggregation pipeline.

+`RssNewsSource` also includes:

+* connection and read timeouts;
+* retry handling for failed requests;
+* exponential backoff between retry attempts.

+The default configuration allows up to three attempts with increasing delays between failures.

 ### `ArticleParser`